 What are the easiest floors to repair?

-With both solid and engineered floors there is the ability to fix marks that have occurred over the years.
+With both solid and engineered wood floors, you have the ability to fix marks that have occurred over the years.
 Simply sand and refinish.
-Laminate on the other hand is difficult to repair.
+Laminate, on the other hand, is difficult to repair.
 You’ll most often need to repair a full board, rather than just the damaged spot.
-But for solid and engineered, you can resand multiple times.
+But for solid and engineered, you can re-sand multiple times.
 The amount of times depends on the thickness of the veneer.
 As solid wood is the thickest of all, it can be repaired most easily.
-Engineered will generally only be able to resanded up to 5 or 6 times.
+You will generally only be able to re-sand engineered wood up to 5 or 6 times.

 Why Choose Engineered Wood?

 One of the most popular types of floors, engineered blends the style and sophistication of solid flooring with the durability and price of laminate.
 Of course, you lose out a little each way, but as a blend between cost and style, you can’t do much better.

 - Can be used in bathrooms and kitchens as it's much more resistant to wet conditions than solid wood

 - Durable and can be sanded and refinished up to two times, depending on the thickness of the veneer

 - Can be used over underfloor heating

 Cons of Engineered Wood